 Priceless early Chopin recording; not cheap, but not offered at the exorbitant prices it used to be.
 Includes some pieces never re-recorded later by Bolet, such as the Polonaises Opp.
 40 No. 1 and 53 as well as the Fantaisie-Impromptu, Op.
 66. Miserable TT (41:44).
 A CD-R on demand is also available on Amazon.

 Priceless stuff.
 All recordings never released before, all remastered from the original tapes.
 Who knew Jorge had made so many radio recordings in Berlin?
 A great deal of new material to his discography, including staples like the Chopin Etudes Op.
 25 (1968) and Beethoven's Fifth Concerto (1974), neglected curiosities like Schumann's Third Sonata (1963) and fantastic rarities like the Second Sonata by Norman Dello Joio (who?!)
 (1963).
-Notable "repetitions" include the first six pieces from the "Swiss Year" (1963) and the two concerti of Liszt (1971, 1982), 8 preludes by Debussy (1966), Grieg's Ballade (1961) and plenty of others.
+Notable "repetitions" include the first six pieces from the "Swiss Year" (1963), the Spanish Rhapsody (1964) and the two concerti of Liszt (1971, 1982), Chopin's Opp.
+22, 40/1, 49, 53 and 66, 8 preludes by Debussy (1966) and plenty of others.
 Pricey sets but worth every cent you care to spend on them.
-All booklets available online foe free: Vol. 1, Vol. 2, Vol. 3.
+Handsome presentation too, in lavishly illustrated digipaks and with fine liner notes by Wolfgang Rathert who, unlike the Marston fellows, resists the temptation of bashing the Decca recordings.
+All booklets available online for free: Vol. 1, Vol. 2, Vol. 3.

 1963-85, Jorge Bolet in Concert, vol. 1: Frederic Chopin (Marston)